SvenMuc/CarND-Capstone/README.md

 | Bassam Sayed			            | b`underscore`sayed at icloud.com	 |

+### Project Overview
+This project consists of ROSNodes that collect telemetry and camera data in order to drive through waypoints on a road.
+The system adapts to changing traffic patterns in order to have the vehicle arrive safely at it's destination.

+### Project Architecture
+* Nodes List
+    *subscribes
+    *Publishes
+    *Description

+### Decision Reasoning

+### Dependencies

+### Trouble Shooting

 ### How DBW Works?
 We have created a TwistController class from twist_controller.py which will be used for implementing the necessary controllers.
 The throttle values passed to publish should be in the range 0 to 1, although a throttle of 1 means the vehicle throttle will be fully engaged.
 Brake values passed to publish should be in units of torque (N*m).
 The correct values for brake can be computed using the desired acceleration, weight of the vehicle, and wheel radius.